HydroModPy/HydroModPy/docs/readthedocs/source/architecture/data_loading/data-definition-transfer-class-diagram.rst

 - `_run_setup`, `DataManagersRuntimeLoader`, and binders define **where** corresponding objects are stored.
 - Geology is transferred into `Domain` as a zone used by process solvers.
-- Hydrometry is transferred into launcher loaded-data state for diagnostics and downstream use.
+- Hydrometry is transferred into the ``Project`` loaded-data state for diagnostics and downstream use.

 Related diagrams
 ----------------